Mukhtar Auezov

-Mukhtar Omarkhanuli Auezov (Mūhtar Omarhanūly Äuezov, Мұхтар Омарханұлы Әуезов, مۇحتار ومارحانۇلى اۋەزوۆ, /kk/; Мухта́р Омарха́нович Ауэ́зов, Mukhtar Omarkhanovich Auezov; 28 September 1897 – 27 June 1961) was a Kazakh writer, a social activist, a Doctor of Philology, and an honored academician of the Soviet Union (1946).
+Mukhtar Omarkhanuli Auezov (Мұхтар Омарханұлы Әуезов, مۇحتار ومارحانۇلى اۋەزوۆ, /kk/; 28 September 1897 – 27 June 1961) was a Kazakh writer, a social activist, a Doctor of Philology, and an honored academician of the Soviet Union (1946).

 Auezov's writings were influenced by the Kazakh poet Abai Qunanbaiuly.
 Auezov's father Omarkhan and grandfather Auez both highly revered the poet, who was a neighbour and a friend of the Auezov family.
 His grandfather was a storyteller of folk tales, and taught his grandson to read and write.

 Biography

 Auezov was born in a nomadic Muslim family from an area known today as Abay District, in East Kazakhstan Province.
 His grandfather taught him how to read and write, using both the Arabic and Cyrillic script for the Kazakh language.
 Auezov was educated at the Semipalatinsk Teacher's Seminary and Leningrad State University.

 Auezov is best known for the plays he wrote.
 The first play he authored was Enlik-Kebek, a story of two young lovers that resembles the story of Romeo and Juliet.
 He authored more than twenty plays that dealt with the issues relevant to socialism in Kazakhstan.

 After writing plays, Auezov changed his focus to writing novels.
 Two novels – Abay and The Path of Abay – dealing with the life of Kazakh poet Abai Qunanbaiuly were the product of the last twenty years of his life.

 Auezov's other projects included drawing and translating literature into the Kazakh language.
 Some translations made by him include Nikolai Gogol's The Government Inspector and Shakespeare's The Taming of the Shrew.

 Auezov first studied in Kaskabulak, then later a Muslim madrasa in Semipalatinsk.
 At age of eleven, he moved to a nearby, five-year grammar school.
 His father Omarkhan died in 1900, and his mother Nurzhamal in 1912.
 The young Auezov was raised by his uncle Kasymbek and his grandfather Auez and grandmother Dinas.
 In 1907, after a year of study in the madrasa, he was sent to the large Russian school in Semipalatinsk.

 Mukhtar Auezov attended the Semipalatinsk Pedagogical Seminary after graduating from the City College.
 In the 1912–1913 academic year, Auezov finished the first seminary class with an award and went on to complete his studies at the Semipalatinsk Seminary in 1919.
 Around this time he began his acquaintance with Russian and other foreign classics of literature.
 At the same time, Auezov wrote short stories, poems and articles that began to be published.